cgrace1978/manhplot/README.md

 install_github("cgrace1978/manhplot", dependencies = T, force = T)
 ```
-**Note:** If you are using the default GWAS file (cad.add.160614_manhformat.txt.gz) it must be unzipped prior to running the R script.

 The following command will run the plot with default data in the package:
 ```